 A lymphangiogram is a special x-ray of the lymph nodes and lymph vessels.
-Lymph nodes produce white blood cells (lymphocytes) that help fight infections.
+Lymph nodes produce lymphocytes (a type of white blood cell) that help fight infections.
 The lymph nodes also filter and trap cancer cells.

 The lymph nodes and vessels are not seen on a normal x-ray, so a dye or radioisotope (radioactive compound) is injected into the body to highlight the area being studied.